-Transport Scheme Туре Progress Colliery Way opened to traffic on 22 March 2022.
-The final phase of construction works at Arnold Lane was completed on 15 July 2022 A612 Daleside Road Improvement (bus priority linked to City Southern Growth Corridor) Road Nottingham City Council completed their works on their highway network.
+Transport Scheme Туре Progress A612 Daleside Road Improvement (bus priority linked to City Southern Growth Corridor) Road Nottingham City Council completed their works on their highway network.
 No works planned for this section as part of County Council's Transforming Cities programme.
 A612 Colwick Loop Road (bus priority linked to City Southern Growth Corridor) Road The County Council is currently safeguarding land for this scheme.
 The project was awarded funding from the Transforming Cities Fund (TCF) in March 2020 but will no longer be delivered through the TCF programme.
 South Notts Rail Network (Netherfield to Gedling route) Rail The County Council is currently safeguarding a scheme for possible construction during the third Local Transport Plan for Nottinghamshire 2011-2026 (LTP3).
 This scheme does not however feature in the current LTP3 implementation programme.
 Minerals Railway "Robin Hood Line" (near Bestwood Village) to Calverton Rail The County Council has acquired the former railway line for a possible multi user trail i.e. cycling and walking.
-The scheme is not however included in a construction programme and is being considered for future implementation within the Local Transport Plan period up to 2026.
+The scheme is currently under investigation with a view to NCC submitting a future funding bid to Active Travel England.
 Fourth Trent Crossing Road No safeguarded scheme at this location.